Example: CHARA in Action

 CONTEXT

-IMMEDIATE: What is the theme or main idea found in the surrounding paragraph(s)?
+IMMEDIATE: What is the theme or main idea found in the surrounding paragraph(s) (Jeremiah 29:1-14)?

 The theme is restoration and hope to the Jews exiled in a foreign land.

 BOOK: Is the theme from immediate context repeated throughout the book?
-How does it fit within the overall purpose of the book?
+How does the theme fit within the overall purpose of the book?

 Hope is not the only theme, as Jeremiah also emphasized judgment against Judah for their unfaithfulness to God’s covenant.